rust-osdev/homepage/content/this-month/2024-08/index.md

 1. We introduced a completely new API to access boot and runtime services
 2. We reorganized the MemoryMap-related types.
-3. We reorganized the repository README's and `lib.rs` files (documentation for docs.rs)
-4. We talk about how the `std` implementation for UEFI targets compares to `uefi` and how both can be used together.
+3. We reorganized and improved the documentation, and also added documentation about how the `std` implementation for UEFI targets compares to `uefi` and how both can be used together.

 ### 1. New API: Freestanding Functions API Change